NationalAssociationOfRealtors/VehicleCounting/README.md

     1. May apply other image filters to increase the accuracy
     2. To enhance the performance on pi: resize the size of frames, use multiprocessing...
     3. Multithread is not working on Python(espicially CPU bound program), should use multiprocessing to get advantage of ulticore.
-The accuracy of the near lane is around 95 - 100 %, the further lane's accuracy is lower due to the shelter effect.
+    4. I'll update how to switch between OopeCV 2 and 3 later The accuracy of the near lane is around 95 - 100 %, the further lane's accuracy is lower due to the shelter effect.

 Usefull links: https://www.learnopencv.com/how-to-find-frame-rate-or-frames-per-second-fps-in-opencv-python-cpp/